Tbilisi Open Air: 2015

-In 2015, TOA presented 5 day line up with over 60 artists.
-This was by far the biggest musical event which has ever happened in Caucasus or Middle Earth and the festival broke all records in social media, having three times bigger feedback than in 2013.
-Also this was the first time when except main stage, 2 additional stages were built – golden stage and Bassiani stage.
-Attendance was over 50,000 which was also a record for the whole region.
+In 2015, TOA presented a 5-day line-up with over 60 artists.
+This was by far the biggest musical event that had ever happened in Caucasus or Middle Earth and the festival broke all records in social media, having three times more feedback than in 2013.
+Also this was the first time when besides the main stage, two additional stages were built: golden stage and Bassiani stage.
+Attendance was over 50,000, which was also a record for the whole region.